espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

 .. note::
-    * When creating MAC and PHY instances for SPI-Ethernet modules (e.g. DM9051), the constructor function must have the same suffix (e.g. `esp_eth_mac_new_dm9051` and `esp_eth_phy_new_dm9051`).
-This is because we don't have other choices but the integrated PHY.
+    * When creating MAC and PHY instances for SPI-Ethernet modules (e.g., DM9051), the constructor function must have the same suffix (e.g., `esp_eth_mac_new_dm9051` and `esp_eth_phy_new_dm9051`).
+This is because we don not have other choices but the integrated PHY.

-    * The SPI device configuration (i.e. `spi_device_interface_config_t`) may slightly differ for other Ethernet modules or to meet SPI timing on specific PCB.
+    * The SPI device configuration (i.e., `spi_device_interface_config_t`) may slightly differ for other Ethernet modules or to meet SPI timing on specific PCB.
 Please check out your module's specs and the examples in ESP-IDF.

 Install Driver
 --------------

-To install the Ethernet driver, we need to combine the instance of MAC and PHY and set some additional high-level configurations (i.e. not specific to either MAC or PHY) in :cpp:class:`esp_eth_config_t`:
+To install the Ethernet driver, we need to combine the instance of MAC and PHY and set some additional high-level configurations (i.e., not specific to either MAC or PHY) in :cpp:class:`esp_eth_config_t`:

-* :cpp:member:`esp_eth_config_t::mac`: instance that created from MAC generator (e.g. :cpp:func:`esp_eth_mac_new_esp32`).
+* :cpp:member:`esp_eth_config_t::mac`: instance that created from MAC generator (e.g., :cpp:func:`esp_eth_mac_new_esp32`).

-* :cpp:member:`esp_eth_config_t::phy`: instance that created from PHY generator (e.g. :cpp:func:`esp_eth_phy_new_ip101`).
+* :cpp:member:`esp_eth_config_t::phy`: instance that created from PHY generator (e.g., :cpp:func:`esp_eth_phy_new_ip101`).

 * :cpp:member:`esp_eth_config_t::check_link_period_ms`: Ethernet driver starts an OS timer to check the link status periodically, this field is used to set the interval, in milliseconds.

-* :cpp:member:`esp_eth_config_t::stack_input`: In most Ethernet IoT applications, any Ethernet frame received by a driver should be passed to the upper layer (e.g. TCP/IP stack).
+* :cpp:member:`esp_eth_config_t::stack_input`: In most Ethernet IoT applications, any Ethernet frame received by a driver should be passed to the upper layer (e.g., TCP/IP stack).
 This field is set to a function that is responsible to deal with the incoming frames.
 You can even update this field at runtime via function :cpp:func:`esp_eth_update_input_path` after driver installation.

 * :cpp:member:`esp_eth_config_t::on_lowlevel_init_done` and :cpp:member:`esp_eth_config_t::on_lowlevel_deinit_done`: These two fields are used to specify the hooks which get invoked when low-level hardware has been initialized or de-initialized.